StackExchange/dnscontrol/docs/_providers/gandi.md

 ---
 # Gandi Provider

-Gandi provides a DnsProvider but not a Registrar.

 ## Configuration

-In your providers config json file you must provide your Gandi.net api key:
+In your credentials file you must provide your Gandi.net API key:

 {% highlight json %}
 {